 A girl from Slovakia was actually quite pessimistic after walking and hiking through many protected areas such as Tatra National Park or part of the Biosphere Reserve Poloniny National Park.
-However after a long discussion she admitted that despite all these enormous pressures, wilderness in Slovakia has still very excellent potential areas worth to protect to eventually maybe become a member of he European Wilderness Preservation System.
+However after a long discussion she admitted that despite all these enormous pressures, Wilderness in Slovakia has still very excellent potential areas worth to protect to eventually maybe become a member of the European Wilderness Network.

 Another friend even more familiar with Central Europe immediately mentioned areas which have made a long-term decision and sophisticated planning process for the past 20 years in implementing Wilderness management concepts such as Kalkalpen Wilderness, Hohe Tauern Wilderness and several other areas in Ukraine.

 Besides this personal belief where Wilderness still exists in Europe, a scientific research group where we were part of, identified more than 500 potential Wilderness areas all across Europe.

 Conclusion of this discussion was that despite the long-long history of this small continent, Europe has lots of Wilderness, small, maybe fragmented, maybe under the permanent attack of the logging industry.
 What is very astonishing is that more and more people (and particularly young ones) believe that Wilderness is an important part of our European heritage and should be protected.